 Empower your employees by exposing everyone to the realities their role and encouraging your frontline workers to share a short video shadowing their work life.
 When management and colleagues finally recognize the many contributions of these workers, you can reinforce behaviors that support your organization’s overall goals.

 Once you adapt your approach to include these visual highlights and expose everyone to the realities of working on the front lines, the scale in which other divisions will watch your content and value your front-line employees will steadily increase.

 The face of your brand

-Your front-line employees are critical to your organization and should be treated as such.
-They hold customer relation in the palm of their hands and can literally make or break your business image.
+At a time when we are depending on them most, they are also critical to your organization and should be treated as such.
+They hold customer relations in the palm of their hands and can literally make or break your business image.

 Corporate strategy and goals are only as good as its execution, and this execution is dependent on frontline employees excelling.
 Give your employees the tools they need to thrive with the above tips.
 Remember, to improve your company culture express appreciation for your front-line workers often.